Chocolate, cherries, mezcal... Andiamo!

 - Express oil from a grapefruit peel by twisting it over the drink and discard.

 We turned to our fave New York bar Dante for this recipe.
-These guys know Negronis, with 12 varieties on their menu and all recognizable riffs on the OG.
-This one skips Campari entirely, instead opting for 2 white vermouths and Quinquina.
+These guys know Negronis, with 12 varieties on their menu and all recognisable riffs on the OG.
+This one skips Campari entirely, instead opting for two white vermouths and Quinquina, a bittersweet aperitif made with cinchona bark.
 Def our fave of their dozen.

 - 30ml Quinquina aperitif